-It's time we flipped the idea of self-consciousness on its head.
-We need to stop being self-conscious in the modern sense and start being more self-conscious in the traditional sense.
-If we can, we can make the act of being self-conscious an advantage, rather than the deficiency it's considered currently.
+It's time we flipped the idea of self consciousness on its head.
+We need to stop being self conscious in the modern sense and start being more self conscious in the traditional sense.
+If we can, we can make the act of being self conscious an advantage, rather than the deficiency it's considered currently.
 In this article, we'll discuss the four ways to harness self consciousness the right way, including the meaning of self consciousness, its origins, and how we can use it to our advantage.

 How would you answer the question?
 Your response will dictate how you live the rest of your life.
 No pressure.

-Maybe we should first discuss the origins of self-consciousness to prove why being self-conscious is good.
-You see, feeling self-conscious is a survival trait.
+Maybe we should discuss the origins of self consciousness for a better understanding of how to stop being self consious.
+You see, feeling self conscious is a survival trait.
 Humans evolved to become social creatures who relied on each other to survive.
-Ingrained in each of us is the fear of being excommunicated from the tribe, which manifests itself in feelings of self-consciousness.
+Ingrained in each of us is the fear of being excommunicated from the tribe, which manifests itself in feelings of self consciousness.

 Think about it.
 Back in the days of nomadic tribes, it was impossible for a human to live on their own.
 We needed groups of ~150 people, known as the Dunbar number, to survive.
 Getting kicked out of your tribe or your extended family was literally a life-or-death situation.